There is a school of thought that supposes that part of the appeal of Humongous Mecha

 - In Super Robot Retsuden -a Ken Ishikawa Affectionate Parody / Crossover- of several Go Nagai Mecha Shows, Mazinger Z, Great Mazinger, UFO Robo Grendizer, Getter Robo G AND Kotetsu Jeeg rode a ridiculously, impossibly, massively huge Transforming Mecha in the Final Battle.

 - Gundam SEED Astray, as well.
-Initially, when Lowe makes the 150 Gabera Straight (which, by the way, re-redefines the BFS - it's an orbital katana 150 meters long), he has to put his Astray Red Frame into a Junk Guild Power Loader (pictured above) just to swing it.
+Initially, when Lowe Guele makes a 150-meter Gerbera Straight (which, by the way, re-redefines the BFS), he has to put his Astray Red Frame into a Junk Guild Power Loader (pictured above) just to swing it.

 - Gundam 00 has a surprise somewhere in the middle season: the Mighty Glacier Gundam Virtue is revealed to be just a Powered Armor of a smaller Fragile Speedster, Gundam Nadleeh.
 Dropping Virtue's armor off enables Nadleeh's pilot to play Judge, Jury, and Executioner on his teammates if he's dissatisfied with them.